babelouest/glewlwyd/docs/REGISTER.md

 ### Enter new e-mail address

-When the user clicks on the edit button right to the e-mail input in the profile page, an input modal opens up and asks the user to enter the ne e-mail address.
+When the user clicks on the edit button right to the e-mail input in the profile page, an input modal opens up and asks the user to enter the new e-mail address.
 After clicking on the Ok button, an e-mail will be sent to the new address.
 In the e-mail, the user must click on the given link to validate its new e-mail address.

 ![change-e-mail](screenshots/profile-update-email-modal.png)

 ## Reset credentials process

-When a user has losts its credentials (password or authentication scheme) that forbids to log in Glewlwyd properly, it can start the reset credentials process to recover its account.
+When a user has lost its credentials (password or authentication scheme) that forbids to log in Glewlwyd properly, it can start the reset credentials process to recover its account.
 To reset its credentials, the user can either receive a link via e-mail or use a previously generated recovery code.

 ### Start the reset credentials process from the login page